Skip to content

 Most children with SEND will have their needs supported in a mainstream school.
 But for those children and young people with the highest levels of need, and an education, health and care plan (EHCP), the most suitable setting is sometimes a special school.

-The process of requesting a special school place for your child requires a lot of input from many different professionals, as well as yourselves, and can take a long time.
-If you think that mainstream isn't right for your child because of their level of need, the Hertfordshire special schools admissions guidance (PDF 291kb) will help you with this decision.
+The process of requesting a special school place for your child requires a lot of input from many different professionals, as well as yourselves, and requires careful consideration.
+If you think that a mainstream setting isn't right for your child because of their level of need, the Hertfordshire special schools admissions guidance (PDF 291kb) will help you with this decision.
 (If you need an accessible version of this document, please email localoffer@hertfordshire.gov.uk).

-How do places get allocated for special schools?
+How do places get allocated for special schools and settings?

-If you think that your child's needs would be best met in a special school, the first thing to do is to discuss it with your child's SENCO.
-They know how your child's needs are met in their current school and they will be able to talk to you about the guidance for special school places, and talk through your views on your child's school placement.
+If you think that your child's needs would be best met in a special school or setting, the first thing to do is to discuss it with your child's Special Educational Needs Coordinator (SENCo).
+All settings must have a SENCo and they know how your child's needs are met in their current school and will be able to talk to you about the guidance for special school places, and talk through your views on your child's educational placement.

 If your child already has an EHCP, the request for special school will be managed through the annual review process.
 You can contact your EHC Coordinator to discuss what to do next.
 They will manage your request for a special school and will help you gather evidence to support your request.
 They arrange for your request to go to a panel, and will handle the consultation process which occurs after.

-If your child does not have an EHCP, you will need to talk to your SENCo (or pre-school/nursery manager) about applying for an EHC needs assessment.
-You can find our more about this process on our EHCP pages.
-The evidence gathered for a EHCP assessment is often also used as evidence for requesting a special school place.
+If your child does not have an EHCP, you will need to talk to your SENCo (or pre-school/nursery manager) about applying for an EHC needs assessment (EHCNA).
+You can find out more about this process on our EHCP pages.
+The evidence gathered for a EHC needs assessment is often also used as evidence for requesting a special school place.

 Naming and contacting the schools